 Residential property is the Group's main source of collateral and means of mitigating credit risk inherent in its residential mortgage portfolio.
 All mortgage lending activities are supported by an appropriate form of valuation from the Society's approved panel of valuers.
 All residential property must be insured to cover property risks and this may be done via a third party.
 Additional protection is also afforded to borrowers through optional income protection insurance.
-The Society has mortgage indemnity insurance in place for all new lending higher than 80% LTV.
+The Society has mortgage indemnity insurance in place for all new lending higher than 80% LTV, and for loans that fall outside of the standard lending policy.